Peru president open to early election talks, says not the time to change constitution

 However, Boluarte, who called for a political truce in her first speech as president, will have to be careful to avoid the fate of other leaders who left the post before their terms ended.

-(Reporting by Marco Aquino; Writing by Valentine Hilaire; Editing by Sarah Morland and Bill Berkrot)
+(Reporting by Marco Aquino; Writing by Valentine Hilaire; Editing by Sarah Morland, Bill Berkrot and Daniel Wallis)

 ((Valentine.Hilaire@thomsonreuters.com;))